-Throughout the inspections, there were 30 Class 1, 20 Class 2 and 4 Class 3 systems identified.
+Throughout the inspections, there were 21 Class 1 and 10 Class 2 systems identified.
 Class 1, 2 and 3 systems are adequate options for protecting the environment when designed and installed correctly.
-The construction of Class 2 or 3 systems require a permit to construct while a Class 1 does not require a permit, but construction requirements can and are enforced.
+The construction of Class 2 or 3 system requires a permit to construct while a Class 1 does not require a permit, but construction requirements can and are enforced.
 A Class 3 system can only receive waste from a Class 1.
 This type of system is most commonly associated with a composting toilet.

-Typically these classes of system do not provide pre-treatment of wastewater prior to entering the ground and therefore should be considered for use in temporary or very low-use conditions.
+Typically, these classes of system do not provide pre-treatment of wastewater prior to entering the ground and therefore should be considered for use in temporary or very low-use conditions.
 If these systems are located too close to water they can have a significant impact on water quality during seasons of peak use.